 Having an operation is not a small thing even if you go through a minimally invasive surgery (a surgery in which a small incision is made to carry out the operation).
 You probably know that minimally invasive surgeries (also known as laparoscopy) have a much smaller cut than open surgeries.
-You probably also know that fiber optics instruments and cameras are used to perform the operation by putting the camera and a high-intensity light into your body through the small cut the doctor has made and then the operation is performed.
+You probably also know that fibre optics instruments and cameras are used to perform the operation by putting the camera and a high-intensity light into your body through the small cut the doctor has made and then the operation is performed.
 However, there are many things you do not know and should ask your doctor.
 Here are the 7 most important ones.

 - What are the risks and benefits of a laparoscopy?

 You may or may not know that it takes about two weeks only to recover from a laparoscopic surgery and that you may even be discharged from the hospital after 23 hours if the surgery goes well.
 But there are also the risks of complications such as not finding the peritoneal cavity (a space between two membranes that helps in separating the organs present in your abdominal cavity from your abdominal wall) and damaging other parts of your body.
-However, this risk is very low and happens only 0.3% of the times.
+However, this risk is very low and happens in only 0.3% of the times.
 You must discuss the risks and benefits with your doctor and perhaps consult a second opinion as well before going for a surgery.

 - What can I do to prevent complications from arising?

 There are a lot of common complications from surgery, which cannot be prevented even by opting for a laparoscopic surgery.
-These include injury to your blood vessels, formation of a hematoma and complications from anesthesia and drugs among other problems.
+These include injury to your blood vessels, the formation of a hematoma and complications from anaesthesia and drugs among other problems.
 Find out what you can do to prevent such complications by asking your doctor about the necessary steps.

 - Can the surgery be avoided?